AdobeDocs/genstudio.en/help/search-assets.md

 * **Usage:** The commonly used assets appear on the top of the search list.

 * **Search history:** Click inside the search box without typing a character to get your search history.
 You can also remove any particular keyword from history.
-The search history is saved in the cache memory of a web browser; which means, if you access the [!DNL content module of Adobe GenStudio] search in a different browser or clear cache memory of the browser, you cannot view the search history anymore.
+The search history is saved in the cache memory of a web browser, which means, if you access the [!DNL content module of Adobe GenStudio] search in a different browser or clear cache memory of the browser, you cannot view the search history anymore.

 * **Search while you type:** The [!DNL content module of Adobe GenStudio] search enhances your search experience by providing autocomplete suggestions as you start typing.